chipsalliance/chisel/website/README.md

 # Chisel-Lang Website

-This repository provides the meta-website for the [Chisel](https://github.com/freechipsproject/chisel3) project.
+This directory provides the meta-website for the [Chisel](https://github.com/freechipsproject/chisel3) project.

 # Contributing